Shouree/storm-http-framework/doc/02-Language_Reference/01-Storm/08-Command_Line.md

 - `-t <name>`

-  Run the test suite in the package referred to by `<name>` and exit.
-The test suite is expected to be defined using the [test library](md:/Library_Reference/Unit_Tests).
+  Run all tests in the package referred to by `<name>` and exit.
+The tests are expected to be defined using the [test library](md:/Library_Reference/Unit_Tests).

 - `-T <name>`

-  Run the test suite in the package referred to by `<name>` and exit.
+  Run the tests in the package referred to by `<name>` and exit.
 In contrast to `-t`, this mode recursively traverses all packages inside `<name>` and executes any tests found there as well.

 - `--version`